casualcore/casual/middleware/administration/documentation/cli/transaction.operation.md

       -lp, --list-pending [0..1]
            list pending tasks

-      --legend [0..1]  (list-resources) [1]
+      --legend [0..1]
            the legend for the supplied option

            Documentation and description for abbreviations and acronyms used as columns in output

-           note: not all options has legend, use 'auto complete' to find out which legends are supported.
+           The following options has legend:

+         SUB OPTIONS:

+            --list-resources [0..1]
+                 list legend for --list-resources

       --information [0..1]
            collect aggregated information about transactions in this domain